kriszyp/bindr/readme.md

 			div 'Total Cost: ' +
 				(quantity * source/price),  /* Output total cost, bound to quantity and price*/ button 'Order' {				/* create an button with 'Order' label*/
-				onclick: +form/submit;  	/* when the button is clicked, submit the form*/ }
+				onclick: +source/save;  	/* when the button is clicked, save the changed data*/ }
 		]
     ]